uzh-bf/gbl-knowledge/definitions/Player Types.md

 Around 10% of players belong to the Achiever type.
 They are motivated by in-game rewards and achieving measurable goals.

 ## Explorers:
 Another 10% of players make up the Explorer type.
-Explorers enjoy exploring the game world, discovering hidden secrets an
+Explorers enjoy exploring the game world, discovering hidden secrets, and solving puzzles.

 ## Socialisers:
 The largest part of players, around 80%, identify as Socialisers.
 They value social interaction and relationships with other players more than other aspects of the game.